MASILab/recon-stats/README.md

 This is just for Legacy Dax enviroment setup.
-There is a typo in the original github project. - SHUNXING
+There is a typo in the original github project and the its no longer maintained.
+We forked the project to https://github.com/VUIIS/recon-stats, ldax branch.

+We change the package name to recon-stats\_ldax to release the code to pypi for easier tracking.

 recon-stats
 ===============